Hiranyaloka/mt-plugin-RegexList/README.markdown

     /<a name=(['"])(.+?)\1>(.*?)</a>/i

 The first parenthesis captures the first quotes (single or double), and the backreference `\1` repeats that.
 The second and third parenthesis captures the required link name and the optional anchor text.
 We'll be using `\2` and `\3` backreferences to place those bits in our replacement argument.
-The `g` modifier means we are searching globally (we want all such links) and the `i` modifier gives us case insensitivity.
+The `i` modifier gives us case insensitivity.

-Her's what the bookmark link will look like:
+The bookmark link will look like this:

     <a href="#sliders">White Castle Hamburgers</a>

 The replacement argument is simple.
 We just fill in the variable bits with the backreferences.
-Since this isn't a regex, we don't need to escape
+Since this isn't a regex, we don't need to escape special characters.

     <a href="#$2">$3</a>

 (Don't forget, backreferences within the regex start with a backslash `\1`, whereas backreferences in the replacement argument use the dollar sign `$1`.)

 The third argument is the key to RegexList's power.
-Instead of operationg on the text in place, we provide the modifier with a second regex to match and extract the substrings first.
+Instead of operating on the text in place, we provide the modifier with a second regex to match and extract the substrings first.
 Again, this is the third argument, but logically it is the first step in the algorithm.
 This regex will likely look very much like the first regex.
 The key difference is that we don't bother to capture the variable bits:

     /(<a name=(['"]).+?\2>.*?</a>)/i

-That regex is used soley to gather the substrings, and pass them to the "regex_replace" function created fromn the first two arguments.
+That regex is used soley to gather the substrings, and pass them to the "regex_replace" function created from the first two arguments.
 The second regex (third argument) is always global.
 You can put the `g` modifier there or not, but the expression is processed globally.
-Because that is the point of the modifier.
+Because that is the purpose of the plugin.

 ###  PUTTING  IT TOGETHER ###